Kansha, Too! is an adapted version of the Kansha Project for participants over 25.

-You can also read their reflections in the November-December 2015 issue of the Chicago JACLer.
+You can also read reflections from 2015 Kansha Too! participants in the November-December 2015 issue of the Chicago JACLer.

 It was as if they were put in jail without due cause, as the camps were in the desert where they could not escape, where they were enclosed by barbed wire, and where they were watched by armed sentries in guard towers.
 They did not do anything illegal – their only crime was looking like the enemy.